cvmfs/doc-cvmfs/cpt-gateway-services.rst

 At this point, from the RM we can publish to the repository: ::

-  $ cvmfs_server transaction -e test.cern.ch
+  $ cvmfs_server transaction test.cern.ch

 ... make changes to the repository ... ::

-  $ cvmfs_server publish -e test.cern.ch
+  $ cvmfs_server publish test.cern.ch